AEPForGTE/ILLOD/README.md

 | evaluation_results.csv          | A CSV file containing detailed evaluation results showing how the ILLOD approach performed on detecting the inserted abbreviations.|
 | Optional: found_AEP_groups.json | JSON-encoded file that contains detected AEP groups from the additional file. |

+As substituted long forms are randomly choosen, the actual result values differ from those presented in [[2]](https://www.sciencedirect.com/science/article/abs/pii/S0950584923000575).
+However, the general average performance over several runs should remain comparable.
+Values as presented in the paper can be found in the respective notebooks within the paper specific sub-directories, together with those for the syntetic experiment.
+Yet, again, if executed again, values based on random selections will change in these notebooks, too.

 ## Related Publications

 [1] Hasso, H., Großer, K., Aymaz, I., Geppert, H., Jürjens, J. (2022).
 Abbreviation-Expansion Pair Detection for Glossary Term Extraction.
 In: Gervasi, V., Vogelsang, A. (eds) Requirements Engineering: Foundation for Software Quality.
 REFSQ 2022.
 Lecture Notes in Computer Science, vol 13216.
 Springer, Cham.
 DOI: [10.1007/978-3-030-98464-9_6](https://doi.org/10.1007/978-3-030-98464-9_6)